Here are some facts:-

 Handwriting: What It Tells About Personality And Personality Traits

-- Sleeping in prone position.
+- Sleeping in a prone position.

 - Use of non-infant bed for sleeping.